-Philippines continue to dominate the world’s seafaring market in a recent joint study conducted by BIMCO and ICS.
+The Philippines continues to dominate the world’s seafaring market in a recent joint study conducted by BIMCO and ICS.

-While the Russian Federation persists on the second spot, Indonesia, China and India respectively lands on the third, fourth and fifth place.
+While the Russian Federation persists in the second spot, Indonesia, China, and India respectively land in the third, fourth, and fifth place.

 Aiming for the Top

-Fast forward 2021, Philippines managed to dominate the global supply for both ratings and officers dethroning China which landed fourth on the list.
+Fast forward to 2021, the Philippines managed to dominate the global supply for both ratings and officers dethroning China which landed fourth on the list.